FRITZ!Box 3390 Service - Knowledge Base

 3 Connecting a printer to the FRITZ!Box

-- Use a network cable to connect the printer to a LAN port on the FRITZ!Box,
+- Either use a network cable or wireless LAN to connect the printer to the FRITZ!Box.

 The printer is now connected to the FRITZ!Box and can be used as a network printer in the entire home network.